Occupational Therapy (Pre-Registration)

 This course is underpinned by four 'golden threads' to support contemporary practice.
 These are:

-Theory Driven: The modules you complete will be are informed by theories from both inside and outside the discipline of occupational therapy.
+- Theory Driven: The modules you complete are informed by theories from both inside and outside the discipline of occupational therapy.

-Evidence Based: This course uses various types of evidence from a range of sources, including (but not limited to) published peer-reviewed research, opinion from experts by experience, and real-world learning and professionally orientated social media.
+- Evidence Informed: This course uses various types of evidence from a range of sources, including (but not limited to) published peer-reviewed research, opinions from experts by experience, and real-world learning and professionally orientated social media.

 You will:

-• Learn using simulation as an integral part of the course.
-This will take a variety of forms, including, using on site skill suites, online resources, and case studies.
+- Learn through simulation as an integral part of the course.
+This will take various forms, including the use of on-site skill suites, online resources, and case studies.

 options available